Testing for testicular cancer

 What to expect during your appointment: exam, blood test, and ultrasound

 usually indicate that a cancer is present.
 The ultrasound also measures blood flow to the testicles, since blood flow is usually increased in the area of a cancer.
-The experienced ultrasound specialists at Dana-Farber/Brigham and Women's Cancer
+The experienced ultrasound specialists at Dana-Farber Brigham Cancer Center

 If your blood test is positive for testicular cancer tumor markers, or if your ultrasound reveals a cancerous-appearing lump in your testicle, you will be referred to a specialist called a urologist.
 Urologists are surgeons who focus on the urinary tracts

 of males and females, and on the reproductive system of males, including problems with the testicles.
 For patients with testicular cancer, a urologist will perform the surgery to remove your tumor.